 At 3 PM on Memorial Day all Americans were encouraged to take a moment of silence to reflect and think of all the people who sacrificed their lives so we can be a free nation.
 On December 28th, 2000 President William (Bill) Clinton signed the National Moment of Remembrance Act.

 Memorial Day Facts for Kids

-The official flower of Memorial Day are red poppies.
+The official flower of Memorial Day is red poppies.

-Schools, Post Office, most banks and other businesses are closed on Memorial Day.
-Since many offices are closed many Americans get a three day weekend and travel for the holiday. .
+Schools, Post Office, banks, and other businesses are closed on Memorial Day.
+Since many offices are closed many Americans get a three-day weekend and travel for the holiday.